iqbalansyor/weigh-bridge-truck-record/README.md

 - MVVM for separate UI and business logic
 - Clean architecture (usecase, repository, and model)
 - Hilt for dependency injection
-- Room for handling local db
+- Room for handling local db (not yet sync to Firebase Realtime Storage -> will do soon)
+- Unit testing for ViewModel & Repository

 ### Run the application